Joan, Countess of Flanders: Influence on medieval literature

 Two known manuscripts are considered to have belonged to Joan's library.
 The first is a Psalter preserved in the Bibliothèque nationale de France (Lat.
-238), made around 1210, which could have been offered by Blanche of Navarre to her aunt when she married Ferrand of Portugal.
+238), made around 1210, which could have been offered by Blanche of Navarre to her aunt when she married Ferdinand of Portugal.
 The second, dating from 1210 to 1220 is a copy of the Story of the Grail, kept at the British Library (Add.
 36614).
 This second manuscript would have involved the Perceval of Chrétien de Troyes, which Joan would have added the Continuations and the Life of St. Mary of Egypt.
 Both come from a workshop of Champagne.

 The writing of the Story of the Grail is strongly linked to the Counts of Flanders.
 Chrétien de Troyes wrote under the protection of Joan's grand-uncle, Philip of Alsace.
 Manessier, author of the Third continuation, dedicated his work to Joan.
 It's likely that his predecessor Wauchier de Denain, author of the Second continuation was also part of her court, without being able to demonstrate with certainty that the book was written for her.
 However, was widely known that he dedicated his Life of St. Martha to the young Countess, around 1212.
 Despite his character hagiographic, this text appears to have been designed both as a book for the instruction and edification of his teenage dedicatee, but also as a wonderful story, near the chivalric romance, including the episode of the Tarasque.
 Martha is presented as a great speaker, able to defeat the insurgency cities where St. Front de Passais and St. George were unsuccessful.

 The Van den vos Reynaerde is the first version of Reynard the Fox in the Netherlands and one of the first literary works written in that language.
 It contains the original episodes, which do not belong to the Romanesque release.
 His author, "Willem die Madocke maecte" was identified as the lay Cistercian Guillaume de Boudelo, who died in 1261.
 This talented clerk was recruited by Countess, who made the request to the Cistercian General Chapter in 1238.
 He was appointed as director of the Hospice Comtesse in Lille, after his foundation, from 1238 to 1244 and then to the convent of Marke, near Kortrijk.

 Nevertheless, Joan's activity as literary patron seems to have been limited.
 It is possible that to succeed in a world dominated by men, she had to voluntarily dismiss this role usually assigned to women.